1jour1vin

 second wine

-“Particularly indulgent, with beautifully pure fruit and a surprising delicacy!”
+"Particularly indulgent, with great fruit purity and a disarming delicacy!"

-"The Angelus rings out once again in the Guide with the estate’s second wine, produced from 15 dedicated hectares.
-Le Carillon explores the full potential of Merlot (90%) across three very distinct terroirs.
-Aged for 16 months in this vintage—half in new barrels and half in barrels previously used for another wine—it receives the same meticulous care as its elder sibling.
-There is not a single misstep in this beautifully balanced and indulgent wine, skillfully supported by ripe fruit and subtle spice.
-The palate is substantial without being excessive, rich, smooth, and long, underpinned by mellow, silky tannins.
-A delicious and ambitious second wine, best enjoyed with a Bazas ribeye steak. " (Le Guide Hachette des Vins 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+“The Angelus rings out once again at Le Guide with the estate’s second wine, produced from 15 hectares of dedicated vineyards.
+Le Carillon explores the full potential of Merlot (90%) across three very different terroirs.
+Aged for 16 months in this vintage—half in new barrels and half in barrels that previously held another wine—it receives the same care as its elder sibling.
+There’s not a single misstep in this beautifully balanced and indulgent wine, skillfully enhanced by ripe fruit and subtle spice.
+On the palate, it is substantial without being excessive—rich, smooth, and long-lasting—supported by velvety, silky tannins.
+A flavorful and ambitious second wine, best enjoyed with a Bazas entrecôte. ” (Le Guide Hachette des Vins 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

-Buy your Angélus wines at the best price in a private sale!
+Buy your Angélus wines at the best price through a private sale!

 Rated site